mayur0408/Thesis--Property-Price-Prediction-using-Regression-Algortihms-and-Chatbot-using-NLP-/README.md

 2. Make sure you have python and all the necessary libraries installed on your system.
 3. Run "**server.py**" file.
 It will take few moment to run and in the end you will get a URL.
 4. Copy that URL and paste it in your web browser to run the Flask App.

+Hope you find this project useful.
+If you have any constructive feedback, please send an email to patelmayur0408@gmail.com.
+Thank you!